arangodb/interactive_tutorials/README.md

 Just open up the [Template.ipynb](https://github.com/arangodb/interactive_tutorials/blob/master/Template.ipynb) file to learn more about what it takes to get started or you can use the [Template_basic.ipynb](https://github.com/arangodb/interactive_tutorials/blob/master/Template_basic.ipynb) file to get a simple notebook with only the connection code done for you.

+Once your notebook is ready for the world to see, you can place it in the [community_notebooks](https://github.com/arangodb/interactive_tutorials/tree/master/community_notebooks) folder and create a pull request.